 Microsoft launched Windows 10 back in 2015, and since then it has quietly replaced its older versions: Windows 7 and 8.
 However, to enjoy the full features of Windows 10, you need to activate it.
 Without activating, you won’t be able to download critical updates or apps on your system.
 You cannot customize the desktop.
 You will be bugged periodically with messages asking you to activate your copy of Windows.
 It is essential to know whether your Windows 10 copy is activated.
 Here we show you three methods to check whether Windows 10 is activated.

 Check Activation Status through System Window

-One of the easiest ways to check the Windows 10 activation status is to look at the System applet window.
-To do that simply press the keyboard shortcut “Win + X” and select the “System” option.
-Alternatively, you can also search for “System” in the Start menu.
+One of the easiest ways to check the Windows 10 activation status is to look at the System window.
+To do that, follow the steps below:

 This window even displays the option to change the product key if you ever need it, like when you are upgrading from one edition to the other.

 Check Activation Status through the Command Prompt

 You can also use the regular Command Prompt to check your Windows 10 Activation status.